How when life gives you shadows, you learn to throw shade

 As a young boy, then, I rattled around in the old, dark house on my own.
 On one expedition I found a number of things: the skeleton of an old umbrella; some tin foil; an ancient Roberts radio; and the leftover components of an electronics kit that I’d been given one Christmas.
 For most children this would have been junk, but I saw a universe.

 I knew nothing about electronics, but reasoned that reversing the concept of a radio would make a transmitter, so I bodged one together from the old Roberts and bits of electronics kit.
 Somehow it worked, and so – aged 7 or 8 – I began broadcasting.
-I could contact the outside world!
+Finally I could contact people, and speak to the outside world!

 And the umbrella?
 I covered it in the tinfoil to make the aerial.
 I’d seen a picture of Jodrell Bank.